Today's Top Gainer

 c) Cost Auditor

 Pursuant to provision of Section 148 of the Companies Act, 2013 read with Companies (Audit and Auditor) Rules, 2014.
-M/s SPB & Co., Cost Auditors of the Company had appointed by the board for the Financial Year 2018-19.
-Cost Audit for the Financial Year 2017-18 underway and report is expected to be submitted before 30th September of this year.
+M/s SPB & Co., Cost Auditors of the Company had appointed by the Board for the Financial Year 2018-19.

 More details on Risk Management indicating development and implementation of Risk Management policy including identification of elements of risk and their mitigation are covered in Managements Discussion and Analysis section.

-19. DIRECTORS/KEY MANAGERIAL PERSONNEL (KMPs) APPOINTMENT/RE-APPOINTMENT OR RESIGNATION:
+21. DIRECTORS/KEY MANAGERIAL PERSONNEL (KMPS) APPOINTMENT/RE-APPOINTMENT OR RESIGNATION

 a) Appointment/ Resignations:

-In term of Section 152 of the Companies Act, 2013 Mr. Sanjay Bansal and Mr. Suresh Kumar Singh retire by rotation at the ensuring Annual General Meeting and being eligible, offer themselves for re-appointment board recommend their re-appointment for approval of members.
+In term of Section 152 of the Companies Act, 2013 Mr. Rahul Bishnoi (DIN:00317960) and Mr. Ashwani Kumar Sharma (DIN:00325634) retire by rotation at the ensuing Annual General Meeting and being eligible, offer themselves for re-appointment.
+The Board recommend their re-appointment for approval of members.

 The Board has, on the recommendation of the Nomination & Remuneration Committee framed a policy for selection and appointment of Directors, Senior Management and their remuneration.
 The detailed policy has uploaded on website of the Company i.e. www.medicamen.com.